t-0-m-1-3/netcom-react/api-example/README.md

 }
 ```

-To make it a functional component, change it to look more like this:
+To make it a functional component, change it to :

 ```javascript